The Village, East Kilbride: The Show Park and Open Cattle Show

-East Kilbride Thistle F.C.'s home ground and social club, the Show Park, is located on the eastern outskirts of the village area.
-The larger part of the Show Park, variously called the Show Ground or Showfield, lies outside of the football ground and was the traditional site of the renowned East Kilbride Open Cattle Shows since the 19th century.
-Its traditional place name was the Westbog or Westboag Park.
-This use lasted until the show's relocation to West Nerston at the time of the COVID Pandemic, and this remains an ongoing arrangement.
-Despite its ownership by the East Kilbride Farmers' Society, a longstanding municipal agreement as well as more recent land reform legislation, means the space is publicly accessible and used as a public park and place for seasonal entertainments such as circus shows, and it is designated a priority area of greenspace by South Lanarkshire Council.
+The Show Park is a privately-owned public park located on the eastern outskirts of the village area.
+This large area of hilly and flat amenity grassland has been variously known as the Show Ground or Showfield.
+Until recently, it was the traditional site of the renowned East Kilbride Open Cattle Shows, that had taken place there with few breaks since the 19th century.
+The area's traditional place-name was the Westbog or Westboag Park, and this appears to have formed part of the estate of Kirkton and/or some lands of Bosfield.

+Its use for cattle shows lasted until the show's relocation to West Nerston during the COVID Pandemic, and this remains an ongoing arrangement.
+Despite its ownership by the East Kilbride Farmers' Society, a longstanding municipal agreement as well as more recent land reform legislation, mean the space is publicly accessible and used as a public park and place for seasonal entertainments such as circus shows, and it is designated a priority area of greenspace by South Lanarkshire Council.

-In its supplementary planning guidance governing the treatment of greenspaces, the local authority describes the Show Park on the following terms - "The Show Park meets the primary function of a public park and garden by providing an area of informal activity or relaxtion, social and community purposes".
+In its mid-2010s supplementary planning guidance governing the treatment of greenspaces, the local authority describes the Show Park on the following terms: "The Show Park meets the primary function of a public park and garden by providing an area of informal activity or relaxtion, social and community purposes".

+East Kilbride Thistle F.C.'s home ground and social club is located at the western side of the Show Park.